Root Canal Treatment is often the only option to retain a badly decayed or damaged tooth.

 The recommendation for root canal treatment is made if there is a good chance that the tooth can be successfully restored to function.

 Costs vary according to the number of root canals the tooth has and the difficulty involved in treating the tooth.
-It can vary from $350 for a front tooth to $1500 for a back tooth (molar)

 Unfortunately, nothing is forever.

 You still need to clean the tooth well because just like any natural tooth it can still succumb to tooth decay or gum disease.
 The tooth could also crack vertically if it is subjected to heavy forces.
 In the vast majority of cases, a root canal treated tooth can last for many years.

 As a patient you will need to make the decision to go forward with root canal treatment and the subsequent crown depending on factors like budget, time, the relative importance of the tooth e.g. is it a front tooth that will affect your appearance, is it a back tooth that is essential for chewing or holds a bridge or denture?
 Our dentist will discuss with you the options and the relative costs.
 Generally, if a substantial portion of the tooth structure is left, it is better to try and retain the natural tooth.
 If the tooth is removed you may need to consider the time and costs of replacing the tooth with an implant, bridge or denture.
 If your teeth are irregular, perhaps the space could be closed with braces.